Hockey Operations

 aaron@austinbruins.com

-Aaron Venasky begins his sixth season with the Bruins in 2022-23 after three successful seasons in which he helped Austin make the NAHL Central Division playoffs.
-Before coming to Austin, Venasky coached at Lakeville South High School where the Cougars were Section 1AA Champions and State Semi-Finalists in 2016 as well as Section Finalists in 2017.
-Venasky also served as Head Scout/Midwest Regional Scout with the Bismarck Bobcats for six seasons prior to coaching at Lakeville South.
+Aaron Venasky begins his seventh season with the Bruins in 2023-24 after four successful seasons in which he helped Austin make the NAHL Central Division playoffs.
+Before coming to Austin, Venasky coached at Lakeville South High School, where the Cougars were Section 1AA Champions and State Semi-Finalists in 2016 as well as Section Finalists in 2017.
+Venasky also served as Head Scout/Midwest Regional Scout with the Bismarck Bobcats for six seasons before coaching at Lakeville South.

 August Aiken – Scout